hpsanjana20/M2_Door_Sensor/5_Report/README.md

+# Project Report
+Door sensor for automated lighting fixtures manage is extensively being advanced for power saving and protection purposes.
+An infrared door sensor primarily based totally on electric and electronics combinational circuit generation is used to broaden the automated mild switching device.
+The automated mild switching device will cause power saving and green power utilization which can advantage each individual.

 # Features
 * The system is developed with safety enviroment when switching ‘ON’ or ‘OFF’ the light during the room occupancy or unoccupancy.
 * It also comprises manual switching in case user needs to have light during the day.

+## Identifying the Requirements
+      Technologies and Tools Used:

+               * Development Tool: Github Website.
+               * IDE Used : Virtual Studio Code.
+               * Web browser: Mozilla Firefox.
+               * Languages Used: C Language, Makefile.
+               * Compiler : AVR Compiler.
+               * Simulation Tool Used : SimulIDE.
+               * Documentation Tool : Doxygen
+               * Operating System : Linux OS, Windows OS.

 # Highlevel Requirements
 |HLR_ID|Description|Status|